Nature and Culture International supports the creation of the largest conservation corridor in the Gran Chaco.

 Only 300 Chacoan guanaco are left in the wild.

 Ñembi Guasu adds to existing national parks Kaa Iya in Bolivia and Defensores del Chaco in Paraguay, creating the largest conservation corridor (connected protected areas) in the Gran Chaco.
 Increased connectivity in the region will mitigate the effects of climate change and provide habitat for Ñembi Guasu’s abundant wildlife, including armadillos, giant anteaters, jaguars and Chacoan guanaco.
 The area will also secure essential non-timber resources for nearby communities, including clean water sources and local plants with great medicinal value.

 “Ñembi Guasu consolidates 15 million acres of the Gran Chaco’s most cultural and biologically diverse forests,” said Renzo Paladines, Nature and Culture’s Executive Director of Latin America.
 “This is critical for protecting this ecoregion’s unique biodiversity, and the home and way of life of the Guaraní and Ayoreo peoples.”

 Ñembi Guasu adds to Kaa Iya and Defensores del Chaco national parks, creating a critical conservation corridor spanning 15 million acres.

 Ñembi Guasu is a result of collaboration between the GAIOC, Nativa Bolivia, Nature and Culture International, The World Land Trust and IUCN National Committee of The Netherlands.
-The area was created with the generous financial support of Marcia Angle.
+The area was created with the generous financial support of individual donors to Nature and Culture.